corrode/corrode.github.io/content/blog/expressions/index.md

 What's so special about expressions?

-## Expressions produce a value, statements do not.
+## Expressions produce values, statements do not.

 The difference between expressions and statements can easily be dismissed as a minor detail.
 Underneath the surface, though, expressions have a deep impact on the ergonomics of a language.